 BLUE POINT ANNUAL CASK ALES FESTIVAL

 What started as a humble little gathering of friends during a blizzard in the boatyard parking lot in 2004 has turned into the largest real ale festival in the United States.
-In 2017, over 60 guest breweries poured real ale for thousands of devout cask ale fans.
-Thanks for joining us for our last bash at our River Avenue location before we head up the road to Main Street next year.
-Look out on social media for an announcment on Cask Ales Fest 2018.
+In 2018, we'll have over 70 guest breweries pour real ale for thousands of devout cask ale fans.
+Get your tickets here.

 AT BLUE POINT, WE LIKE BREWING NOTHING SHORT OF GOOD BEER